TheNoeTrevino/no-go.nvim/README.md

 > [!NOTE]
 > **Hierarchy:** Global state overrides buffer-specific state.
 So, `NoGoDisable`
 > will set ALL buffers to disabled.
 But, if you then run `NoGoBufEnable` in a
-> specific buffer, it will enable the plugin only for that buffer.
+> specific buffer, it will enable the plugin behavior, only for that buffer.

 ## How It Works

 The plugin uses Treesitter to parse your Go code and identify error handling patterns.
 It specifically looks for:

 1. An `if` statement with a binary expression (e.g., `err != nil`)
-2. The left side of the expression must be the identifier `err`, or whatever identifiers you have configured
+2. The left side of the expression must be the identifier `err`, or one of whatever identifiers you have passed into the config
 3. The consequence block must contain a `return` statement

 When all conditions are met, the plugin will then:
 - Adds virtual text at the end of the `if` line
-- Hides the lines containing the error handling block (not fold)
+- Hides the lines containing the error handling block using concealment (not folding)
 - Highlights the virtual text with the `NoGoZone` highlight group

 This approach ensures only standard Go error handling patterns are collapsed, avoiding false positives.

+If you use a different variable name for your errors, refer to the configuration section.

-### Look at The AST Yourself
+### Look at the AST Yourself

 If you are interested in how the AST queries are structured, go over to one of the if statements that this plugin conceals.
 Run the command